 How To Recognize PayPal Phishing Email and Website

-If by any chance you might get several PayPal phishing email asking you that you PayPal has locked or suspended,
+If by any chance you might get several PayPal phishing emails asking you that your PayPal has been locked or suspended,

 Or someone has accessed your account from another country and you need to change your password or secure your account.

-So how can you tell if it’s from PayPal officials itself or it’s just PayPal phishing email from scammers trying to hack into your account?
+So how can you tell if it’s from PayPal officials themselves or if it’s just a PayPal phishing email from scammers trying to hack into your account?

-Some of the PayPal Phishing Email subject lines is
+Some of the PayPal Phishing Email subject lines are

 - Your account is about to be suspended